American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present)

 American Iron and Steel Institute

 Wallace, J. A. and Schuster, R. M., "Web Crippling of Cold Formed Steel Multi-web Deck Sections Subjected to End One-flange Loading" (2003).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
-Paper 95.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
+95.